red-data-tools/GR.rb/README.md

 - [GR Framework](https://gr-framework.org/)
 - [GR.rb API Documentation](https://rubydoc.info/gems/ruby-gr)

 Although GR.rb adds methods dynamically, we try our best to provide a complete yard document.
-However, if you want to see more up-to-date information, we recommend using the official GR reference.
+If you want to see more up-to-date information, we recommend using the official GR reference.

 ## GR Installation